 With pass line bets, you win if the come-out roll is a 7 or 11, but lose if it is 2, 3, 12.
 The inverse is true for don’t pass bets.
 (An instant loss is known as crapping out.)

-If the dice ends on another combination, such as 10, 9, 8, 6, 5, and 4, then the round will move on to the next stage.
-The first result of the dice roll will be known as the point established.
-The game will continue under the dice outcome if the point established is 7.
-These basic rules for playing craps sound easy, right?
+If the dice ends on another combination, such as 10, 9, 8, 6, 5, or 4, the round will move on to the next stage.
+The first dice roll will be known as the point number.
+The game will then continue until the point number is rolled again.

-Craps has 22 different bets, and this is what makes the game seem complex.
-We will take a look at the most popular bets in online craps that all players should know.
+Craps has 22 bets, and this is what makes the game seem complex.
+Here are some of the most popular bets in online craps you need to know: